.

 We believe that the most effective path to becoming an outstanding teacher is a gradual one, filled with plenty of support and opportunities to put what you’ve learnt into practice in two stages.
 Our PGCE Secondary courses have been designed specifically to provide supported development of your teaching skills and a gradual introduction to your new profession.

-Stage
+Stage Structure

-A - September to December
+1 - September to December

 Introduction to teaching

-B – January to June
+2 – January to March

-Learning and Teaching
+Learning and teaching

 At Leeds Trinity we aim to provide an excellent student experience and provide you with the tools and support to help you achieve your academic, personal and professional potential.